Front Royal - a name which reputedly came about during colonial

 experience just south of the town; and Skyline Drive starts here,

-winding its way southwards, becoming the Blue Ridge Parkway, and
+winding its way southwards, later becoming the Blue Ridge Parkway, and

 ending almost 600 miles away in Georgia.